 - 3.2.1 The proposed internal road network has been designed in accordance with Cumbria County Council's Development Design Guide.
-The internal access road provides a width of 5.5 metres, with 2 metre footways provided on each side of the carriageway. - 3.2.2 The internal road network has been designed to encourage low vehicle speeds, thus creating a pedestrian and cycle friendly environment.
+The internal access road provides a width of 5.5 metres, with 2 metre footways provided. - 3.2.2 The internal road network has been designed to encourage low vehicle speeds, thus creating a pedestrian and cycle friendly environment.
 The proposed layout features a short section of 'shared surface' for access to some of the properties in the centre of the site.
 These sections will be 4.8m wide.